 Data from numerous existing geoscientific datasets (see Input Data section) were integrated to create a gravity constrained, 3D, structural and density model of the lithosphere of the Alps and their respective forelands.
-The study area of this work, indicated in both Figs. 1a and b, focuses on a region of 660 km x 620 km where the highest density of constraining data coverage was compiled.
-The vast majority of the Alps and their forelands are included, with the Central and Eastern Alps and the northern foreland being the best covered regions.
+The study area of this work, indicated in both Figs. 1a and b, covers a region of 660 km x 620 km where the highest density of data source coverage was available.
+The vast majority of the Alps and their forelands are included, with the Central and Eastern Alps and the Northern Foreland the best covered regions.

-The software package Petrel (Schlumberger, 1998) was used for the creation and visualisation of the modelled surfaces in 3D, representing the key structural and density contrasts within the region.
+The software package Petrel (Schlumberger, 1998) was utilised for the creation and visualisation of the modelled surfaces in 3D, representing the key structural and density contrasts within the region.
 These surfaces were: 1. top water; 2. top unconsolidated sediments; 3. top consolidated sediments; 4. top upper crust; 5. top lower crust; 6. top lithospheric mantle; 7. top asthenospheric mantle.
 All surfaces were generated with a grid resolution of 20 km x 20 km using Petrel's convergent interpolation algorithm.

-The above mentioned model layers were generated by correlation and integration between data sources, with the exception of the following: 1.
-The water layer was generated from cropping ETOPO1 to 0 m a.s.l.
+Layers of the model were generated by correlation and integration between data sources, with the exception of the following:

+1. The water layer was generated from cropping ETOPO1 to 0 m a.s.l.
 No freshwater bodies were added as they are too small to be of impact at the model resolution utilised; 2.
 The top unconsolidated sediment surface used in the modelling corresponds to topography and bathymetry, which is plotted in Fig. 1a; 3.
 As a result of unconsolidated sediment thicknesses from the data sources only being present in the Upper Rhine Graben, the Molasse Basin and the Po Basin, outside of these regions a thickness of 0 was used.
-This was deemed acceptable because unconsolidated sediment thicknesses are not large enough as to be of impact at the model resolution, outside these regions; 4.
-The LAB was used unedited from the data source, in spite of its low resolution as it does not represent a significant density contrast.
+This was deemed acceptable due to the lack of unconsolidated sediment thicknesses, large enough to be of impact at the model resolution utilised, outside of these regions; 4.
+The LAB was utilised unedited from the data source as it does not represent a significant density contrast and was therefore deemed sufficient to utilise a lower resolution existing model.
 Alpine nappe stacks were included within the consolidated sediments layer of the model.

-During correlation and integration, a hierarchy of data source types was used and in the case of contradiction between the different data sources, those of the highest hierarchy were accepted.
+During correlation and integration, a hierarchy of data source types was used and in the case of contradiction between the different data sources those of the highest hierarchy were taken.
 The hierarchy was derived from the quality, resolution and consistency of data sources and was as follows: 1. regional scale, gravitationally and seismically constrained models; 2. regional scale, seismically constrained models; 3. individual seismic reflection surfaces and interpreted sections; 4. continental scale, seismically constrained, integrative best fit models.

-No subduction interfaces were modelled, as multiple studies within the region have shown that the effect of different subduction polarities as well as the presence or lack of subducting plates is small.
-Previous 2D gravity modelling across the TRANSALP profile has demonstrated that the differences in gravity response between a model of both different subduction polarities and a model setup with no subducted crust were negligible (Deutsch, 2014).
-Lowe (2019) showed that the contribution of subducting slabs in the region to the gravity field is relatively small, in the range of 30 mGal).
+No subduction interfaces were modelled, which was deemed acceptable as multiple studies within the region have shown that the effect of different subduction polarities as well as the presence or lack of subducting plates is small.
+Previous 2D gravity modelling work across the TRANSALP profile has demonstrated that the differences in gravity response between a model of both different subduction polarities and a model setup with no subducted crust were marginal (Deutsch, 2014).
+Work into the contribution of subducting slabs in the region to the gravity field have also shown that their impact is also relatively small, in the region of 30 mGal (Lowe, 2019).